 Sonya Whitefield, née Cromie, born Moy 1964, is an artist based in Co.
 Tyrone, Northern Ireland.

-She studied photography at Bournemouth and Poole College of Art and Design and has exhibited her work nationally and internationally including The Gallery of Photography Dublin, The Photographer’s Gallery London, The Moon Gallery Georgia, USA and the Hungarian Museum Of Photography.
+She studied Foundation Art at Ulster University and went on to specialise in Photography at Bournemouth and Poole College of Art and Design 1984 – 1987.
+She has exhibited her work nationally and internationally including The Golden Thread Gallery Belfast, The Gallery of Photography Dublin, The Photographer’s Gallery London, The Moon Gallery Georgia, USA and the Hungarian Museum Of Photography.
 Her work has been published in numerous periodicals and she has received individual awards from Arts Council of Northern Ireland, The British Council, Southern Arts England and Rural Arts NI.

 She works as an Arts Development Officer for The Arts Council of Northern Ireland.